roryl/zsx/README.md

 ZSX takes an minimalist approach to JavaScript.
 While some JS is necessary, we think JS heavy applications are not good UX.

-We believe the best UX is based on fundamental HTML/HTTP, links and forms, and that “JavaScript-first frontends” are overly complex applications that are hard to maintain.
+We believe the best UX is based on fundamental HTML/HTTP, links and forms, and that JavaScript-first frontends are overly complex and brittle to maintain.

-In a ZSX application, you should be able to look at the rendered HTML and understand exactly the interaction with the backend just by following the links and forms.
+In a ZSX application, you should be able to look at the rendered HTML and follow the links and forms to understand the application interactions.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)